 Ciambelle di Pasqua

-Easter ciambelle are large, sweet dough donuts traditionally made in the South of Italy for Easter.
-Lemon zest and aniseed liqueur are used to flavour a slow risen bread dough, which is twisted in the shape of a circle, to which eggs are added.
-The ciambella is then baked.
+Easter Ciambelle is large, sweet dough donuts traditionally made in the South of Italy for Easter.
+Lemon zest and aniseed liqueur are used to flavor a slow risen bread dough, which is twisted in the shape of a circle, to which eggs are added.
+The Ciambella is then baked.

 Traditionally, eggs have been associated with Easter in Italy, as their presence in so many of the recipes described here bear witness to.
 A true symbol of Easter food in Italy, eggs are a symbol of life and rebirth, and even giving eggs as a present has been considered a sign of good wishing and happiness for endless time.
 The Persians, well before the coming of Christianity, used to do it, and so did the Egyptians.

 The Persians even had the habit to decorate eggs, just as we do today for Easter.
 Christians began to associate eggs with Easter in the Middle Ages when Lent became a period of complete abstinence from all foodstuff of animal origin: for this reason, eggs were often kept and decorated, then blessed on Easter Sunday, to mark the end of the abstinence.
 It is easy to see, then, how eggs make it so often within traditional Easter recipes, not only as an ingredient, but also as a form of decoration, as it happens in the case of the Ciambelle di Pasqua, but also for Casatiello.
 I remember my grandparents telling me they used to get, as children, “Cestini di Pasqua”, little bread baskets baked around a single egg, which looked as if in a wicker basket.